Discover more. If your divorce is inevitable, choose the BETTER Path: join our newsletter for supportive, resolution-focused information!

 Because Hailey ran her own case, she was the one to:

-• organize the court dates (in consultation with Pathway Legal’s availability).
+• Organize the court dates (in consultation with a Pathway Legal lawyer's availability

-Hailey is an intelligent person with many skills, so she was able to communicate effectively with Mariam’s lawyer, draft, file, and serve court documents (with our help), and keep track of all the court dates that needed to be scheduled.
+Hailey is an intelligent person with many skills, so she was able to communicate effectively with Mariam’s lawyer, draft, file, and serve court documents, and keep track of all the court dates that needed to be scheduled.

-Hailey was also aware that it should not be her who argued her case in front of the judge.
+Hailey was also aware that it should not be her who argued her case before the judge.
 For that, she hired us at Pathway Legal.

 You can do the same as Hailey.
 You can be the person who runs your case and ask your Pathway Legal lawyer to work solely on the parts of your case that you ask them to.
 You get to handle the rest of your case on your own.